 GTmetrix gives you insight on how well your site loads and provides actionable recommendations on how to optimize it.

-Run a free website speed test from multiple locations around the globe using real browsers (IE and Chrome) and at real consumer connection speeds.
+Run a free website speed test from multiple locations around the globe using real browsers (IE and Chrome) and at actual consumer connection speeds.
 You can run simple tests or perform advanced testing including multi-step transactions, video capture, content blocking and much more.
 Your results will provide rich diagnostic information including resource loading waterfall charts, Page Speed optimization checks and suggestions for improvements.

 Each of these tools will give you results in what you need to work on to optimize your page speed.
 In the end, we all need to shoot for 3s or lower websites that can engage and let the user experience our website by themselves without any distraction.